 One thing worth noting is that the indicator only appears when the LED flash is being used as a flashlight via the Lock Screen or Control Center.
 It does not appear when the LED flash is being used as an actual flash via the Camera interface.
 For most users, this won’t be a problem, but the developer is actively looking into a solution that will include the Camera interface when the LED flash is being utilized.

-Flashlight Indicator doesn’t have any options to configure.
-Those interested in giving Flashlight Indicator a try for themselves can download it for free from the Packix repository via their favorite package manager.
-The tweak supports jailbroken iOS & iPadOS 14 devices and is open source on the developer’s GitHub page for anyone who wants to learn more about what makes the tweak tick.
+Those interested in giving Indicators a try for themselves can download it for free from the Packix repository via their favorite package manager.
+The tweak supports jailbroken iOS & iPadOS 14 devices.

 Do you like the idea of a Status Bar indicator that reminds you when your rear-facing LED flash is turned on?
 Let us know why or why not in the comments section down below.